zulip/zulip/zerver/webhooks/sentry/doc.md

 1. Once you've saved the internal integration, go to **Alerts** and click on the **Create Alert** button to create a new alert rule.
 Select the project for which you want to receive notifications.
-Set the conditions to be whatever you want (e.g. the events you want to be notified for), and under **PERFORM THESE ACTIONS**, select **Add an action...** &gt;
+Set the conditions to be whatever you want (e.g., the events you want to be notified for), and under **PERFORM THESE ACTIONS**, select **Add an action...** &gt;
     **Send a notification via an integration**, and set it to the internal integration you created in the previous step.